Nikita Mirzani

-Nikita Mirzani Mawardi (born 17 March 1986) is an Indonesian actress, model and host of television shows.
+Nikita Mirzani Mawardi (born 17 March 1985) is an Indonesian actress, model, singer and businessperson.
 She commenced her television career with an appearance on Take Me Out Indonesia and made her film debut as an extra in Lihat Boleh, Pegang Jangan (2010).
 Known for her feisty personality, she has gained national media attention outside her television and film career because of her involvement in physical altercations, her troubled romantic relationships, as well as her criticism of Islamic Defenders Front (FPI) leader Muhammad Rizieq Shihab.

 Early life

-Nikita Mirzani was born on 17 March 1986 in Jakarta, Indonesia, as the second child and only daughter of the four children to Mawardi bin Rasyidin (1963–2014) and Julaelah (1967–2009).
+Nikita Mirzani was born on 17 March 1983 in Jakarta, Indonesia, as the second child and only daughter of the four children to Mawardi bin Rasyidin (1963 - 2014) and Julaelah (1967 - 2009).
 Her brothers were Edwin Augustinus Ray, Pedro Adrian, and Lintang Fajar Gemuruh.
-She has two adoptive sisters named Amelia Natadipura and Fitri Salhuteru (b.
-1974).
+She has two adoptive sisters named Amelia Natadipura.

 Her father was of Minangkabau ethnicity and worked for PT Krakatau Steel, and her mother was of partial Dutch ancestry.